SparkDevNetwork/Rock/README.markdown

 - A Windows PC or Windows Virtual Machine.

   Rock is built on a Windows Server stack, and uses Windows tools for development.
 If you don't have a Windows machine available, don't worry!
 There are tools like VirtualBox (free) or VMWare ($$) that you can use to run Windows in a Virtual Machine.
 If you have a Mac you can also use solutions like Bootcamp or Parallels.
-Recommended specs: An SSD with at least 50GB of free space, a quad core processor, and 8gb of RAM.
+Recommended specs: a quad core processor, 8gb of RAM, and SSD with at least 50GB of free space.

-- [Visual Studio Community 2017 or later][download-visual-studio]
+- [Visual Studio Community 2019 or later][download-visual-studio]

   Most internal development is done in Visual Studio.
 Make sure to select the "ASP.NET and web development" workload when installing it.

 - [SQL Server 2017 Developer or later][download-sql-server]

   You'll want some kind of database for testing and debugging.
 If you already have SQL Server installed somewhere you can use that.
 If not, you should download and install the free developer edition.
 Note: SQL Server 2017 and later also have a Linux version available if you want to mess with it - my brief testing shows that it will work with Rock (and might even be a bit faster) but it has not been thoroughly stress tested so I can't give you any guarantees.
+You can also use Azure SQL if you want a cloud solution.

 - [SQL Server Management Studio][download-sql-server-management-studio] OR [Azure Data Studio (formerly known as SQL Operations Studio)][download-azure-data-studio]